blewett/TensorFlow-Ubuntu-for-older-Intel-CPUs-without-AVX/README.md

 # tensorflow-non-avx-ubuntu-20
 This github entry includes scripts and pointers to python wheel[s] file[s] for using TensorFlow on older Intel computers.
-This work was processed using Ubuntu 20.04 and followed the instructins from the Tensorflow web site listed below:
+This work was processed using Ubuntu 20.04 and followed the instructions from the Tensorflow web site listed below:

   https://www.tensorflow.org/install/source

-This compilation disabled the Intel AVX op codes and specified the widely compaitible Intel architecture, core2.
-Use the following gcc command to check your architecure:
+This compilation disabled the Intel AVX op codes and specified the widely compatible Intel architecture, core2.
+Use the following gcc command to check your architecture:

   gcc -march=native -Q --help=target | grep march